According to the EPA’s a “Brief Guide to Mold”

 – The key to mold control is moisture control

-– It is important to begin drying water damaged areas and items within 24-48 hours to prevent mold growth
+– It is important to begin drying flooded areas and items within 24-48 hours to prevent mold growth

-– There are many types of mold, and none of them will grow without water or moisture
+– There are many types of mold, and none of them will grow without moisture

 DryMore is a Mold Remediation Company licensed by the state of Texas.